keramiozsoy/blog/posts/230131/README.md

 It called X server because which can interact any monitor not only local monitor but also another monitors (display environment) on same network.

-X server transfers your act from input devices which are a mouse, a keyboard, a touch screen, a pen etc.
+X server transfers your act from input devices which are a mouse, a keyboard, a touch screen, a pen etc. to output devices.

 There are key concepts